theoparis/creepinson/README.md

         My name is Theo and I'm a 16-year-old programmer, gamer and music producer.
 I have worked with frameworks such as
         React
         and Express.
-If you want to find out more about me, [you can head to my website](https://theoparis.com/about).
-I am
+If you want to find out more about me, <a href="https://theoparis.com/about">you can head to my website</a>.
-        also
-        the owner of
+        I am also the owner of
         <a href="https://toes.tech">Throw Out Error</a>,
         and <a href="https://blog.firenodes.com">FireNodes</a>.
     </p>